chriscalo/tailwind-vue/README.md

 Example of using Tailwind in a Vue.js app.
 Inspired by Andre Madarang's tutorial [Tailwind CSS with Vue CLI 3][1].

-Makes use of [an experiment][2] that allows `@apply`-ing utility classes that aren't explicitly defined but would be generated.

 ## Project setup
 ```